 Or, could you wear it now?
 The answer is yes and I wanted to show you how.

 This is my way of wearing a warm-weather cotton dress in the dead of winter.
 The day these photos were taken, it was a balmy (ha!)
 31 degrees outside.
+Although the weather isn’t as cold as one would need it to go ice fishing, it is still chilly enough to need some proper preparations.
 The trick is to use your spring/summer piece as a layering item along with your other winter staples.
 This dress, found on sale at Old Navy after Christmas (it was like $4.99 on the clearance rack – LOVE Old Navy) is layered over double-layer black tights and a thermal turtleneck.

 Add some shoes with attitude and proceed with your day.